Acuant/JavascriptWebSDKV11/README.md

 ----------

 ## Known Issues/FAQ

+1. Some base model iPhones struggle to focus at close distances when running iOS 17.*.

+    The minimum focus distance for many iPhone cameras was increased in iOS 17 and has resulted in a diminished ability for users to meet both the dpi and sharpness constraints required to capture a good image.
+However, iOS 17 also exposed the ability to use WebRTC to perform optical zoom on iPhone devices that support it.
+With 11.9.2 the SDK applies a small optical zoom on affected devices to enable capturing a sharp image without sacrificing dpi.

 1. iPhone 13 Pro, 13 Pro Max, 14 Pro, and 14 Pro Max struggle to focus at close distances when running iOS 16.0 through 16.3.